summitllc/git_school/readme.md

 When you work on code, `git` tracks your changes (modified, added, deleted files and directories).
 When you are ready to commit your changes (i.e. create a "save point" in the project's history), you have to tell `git` which changes to include in the commit.
-Most of the time, you will include all changes, but sometimes it can be handy to be able to exclude changes to some files.
+Be very specific about what changes you commit.
+The last thing you want to do is accidentally commit credentials (username, password, security keys, etc.) to a plain text file.
+Those are hard to remove once committed and cause major security concerns even when committed to a private repo.

 To do this, we use the staging area: